jbhannah/pkpw/README.md

     pkpw [OPTIONS]

 OPTIONS:
-    -h, --help               Print help information
+    -c, --copy               Copy the generated value to the clipboard instead of displaying it -h, --help               Print help information
     -l, --length <LENGTH>    Minimum length of the generated password -n <COUNT>               Number of Pokémon names to use in the generated password [default: 4]